Skip to main content

 Lead NCHD Programme

-If you are interested in leadership and keen to gain more experience in Management, a Lead NCHD role could be for you!
-The Lead NCHD can be appointed for a six-month or 12-month duration.
+If you are interested in leadership and keen to gain more experience in management, a Lead NCHD role could be for you!

 Benefits include: